lucasambar/poc---prisma/readme.md

     "name": "how they want to be called by",
     "email": "must be a unique email per worker", "position_id": "reference of the position",
-    "departament_id": "reference of the departament"
+    "department_id": "reference of the department"
 }
 ```
 You can get all he departments and positions ids using routes - get: /departments and get: /positions.